maxirmx/trustvpn-container/README-en.md

 User profiles are defined by files in app/profiles folder.
 File names shall match profile names as operated by openvpn-backend.
 Should you need to alter/add profiles you will need to rebuild container or modify container internals.

+The name ```blocked``` is reserved for blocked users.
+It should not be used as a profile name.
+It is not controlled but will break blocking logic.

 Container shall be initialized with the following command:
 ```
 docker run -rm -v <Path to OpenVPN configuration folder>:/etc/openvpn trustvpn-container bash -c "trustvpn-container-config -u <host name>"